Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

+\begin{lemma} Let $\mathcal I$ be a counting interval in a collective tree, and let $L_0$, $L_1$, \dots, $L_k$ be the levels of $\mathcal I$.
+Then, there exists an integer $t$ such that, for all $0\leq i\leq k$, every node in $L_i$ is acquired by the collective tree at round~$t+i$. \end{lemma} \begin{proof} By definition of counting interval, for every $0\leq i<k$ and for every node $v\in L_i$, the sub-vista $\mathcal V$ at $v$ does not contain any counting intervals.
+If $v$ is acquired by the collective tree at round~$r$, there is an agent $p$ whose vista is isomorphic to $\mathcal V$ at the end of round~$r$.
+Due to \cref{ass:2}, $p$ updates its vista at round~$r+1$, implying that the unique child of $v$ in $L_{i+1}$ is acquired at round~$r+1$.

+It follows by induction that the desired property holds for each individual strand of $\mathcal I$.
+That is, the $k+1$ nodes within the same strand are acquired in $k+1$ consecutive rounds.
+Let $S_1$, $S_2$, \dots, $S_s$ be the strands of $\mathcal I$, and let $t_j$, with $1\leq j\leq s$, be the round at which the collective tree acquires the first node of $S_j$.
+Our goal is to prove that the $t_j$'s are all equal.

+If two strands $S_j$ and $S_{j'}$ contain two nodes in $L_i$ with $0\leq i<k$ that form an exposed pair, their children in $L_{i+1}$ are acquired by the collective tree at the same round, due to \cref{o:exposed}.
+Thus, $t_j+i=t_{j'}+i$, and so $t_j=t_{j'}$.
+Now, the fact that all the $t_j$'s are equal immediately follows from the assumption that the exposed pairs in $\mathcal I\setminus L_k$ induce a connected graph on the strands, which holds by definition of counting interval. \end{proof}

-\begin{lemma} In any collective tree, dominance is a strict total order on counting cuts. \end{lemma} \begin{proof} The asymmetric and transitive properties of the dominance relation are obvious from the definition.
-We only have to prove that any two distinct counting cuts $A$ and $B$ in the same collective tree are comparable, i.e., one dominates the other.
+\begin{lemma} In any collective tree, dominance is a strict total order on counting intervals. \end{lemma} \begin{proof} The transitive and asymmetric properties are proved as in~\cref{l:partial}.
+We only have to show that any two distinct counting intervals $\mathcal I_1$ and $\mathcal I_2$ in the same collective tree are comparable, i.e., one dominates the other.

-Assume the opposite for a contradiction.
-Then, without loss of generality, there is a node $v\in A$ with a descendant $w\in B$.
-Moreover, there are two nodes $u\in B$ and $z\in A$ such that either $u$ is an ancestor of $z$ or $u=z$; both cases are sketched in \cref{fig:cut}~(right).

-As pointed out in \cref{o:exposed}, the two children of an exposed pair make their appearance in the collective tree at the same round.
-Since a counting cut consists of a connected set of exposed pairs, all the children of its nodes appear in the collective tree at the same round.

-Thus, the children of $v$ and $z$ are both created at round~$t$, and the children of $u$ and $w$ are both created at round~$t'$.
-Since the child of $v$ is unique, it is an ancestor of the child of $w$, and therefore $t<t'$.
-Similarly, the child of $u$ is either an ancestor of the child of $z$ or they coincide (if $u=z$).
-As a consequence, $t'\leq t$, which yields $t<t$, a contradiction. \end{proof}
+By \cref{l:interval}, all nodes in the last level $L_{k_1}$ of $\mathcal I_1$ are acquired by the collective tree at the same round~$t_1$, and those in the last level $L_{k_2}$ of $\mathcal I_2$ are acquired at round~$t_2$.
+Also note that, given the way vistas are updated in our model of computation, if a node is acquired by the collective tree at round~$t$, its descendants are acquired strictly after round~$t$.